 Usual Adult Dose for Breast Cancer -- Adjuvant:

-For use as a component of adjuvant therapy in patients with evidence of axillary node tumor involvement following resection of primary breast cancer:
+Use: As adjuvant therapy in patients with evidence of axillary node tumor involvement following resection of primary breast cancer

 What other drugs will affect epirubicin?

 Many drugs can interact with epirubicin.
 Not all possible interactions are listed here.
 Tell your doctor about all your medications and any you start or stop using during treatment with epirubicin, especially: